jeffersonnnn/ZEclipse/DOCUMENTATION.md

 ---

-This documentation provides a comprehensive overview of the BlackoutSOL system.
+This documentation provides a comprehensive overview of the ZEclipse system.
 For updates, security disclosures, or contributions, please refer to the project repository.